-- We can withhold state taxes for Minnesota residents only; if you are a non-Minnesota resident, contact your state for tax withholding requirements.
+- Minnesota State - 6.25% (MN residents only.
+If you are a non-Minnesota resident, contact your state for tax withholding requirements.).

 Option 2 – Complete Tax Form(s) to Choose Withholding

-To withhold a tax amount other than the default, you will need to submit a completed withholding certificate to MSRS.
+To withhold a tax amount other than the default, complete a tax withholding certificate and submit to MSRS.

 Default federal tax withholding

 - Installment payments scheduled to last less than 10 years - default withholding rate is 20%

 To choose a rate greater than 20%, complete a W-4R form.
 Download the form at www.irs.gov.
 Submit to MSRS with the installment form.